magnises/code-challenge-three/README.md

 _(You don't need to touch /services and /redactor folders)_

-_(Don't worry about finishing functionality.
-Just start building those web components!)_
+_(Don't worry about finishing any functionality for the app as a whole.
+The before and after should look almost identical in a web browser, but the code should be much easier to manage and read)_

 _(Login creds are inside the server/boot project files)_